"Going forward, real-time marketing is going to be the holy grail of marketing"

 It could either be something as simple as few social media post automation or as complicated as constructing a full-fledged marketing funnel – automation is here to stay and everyone is doing it.

 The good news is; you have not yet missed the boat.
 Despite the dramatic increase in the marketing automation prerogative and overall technological boost – including cloud system on premise, 62 percent of businesses don’t use advanced automation features.
 They prefer limiting themselves to email marketing and customer relationship management.
 As a result, these companies stagnate while marketing automation continues to develop, missing out on a unique competitive opportunity.
+Businesses must also know whether to implement marketing automation or let someone else do it for them.

 If you really want to be a leader in your industry, read on for some guidance.
 Below I have disclosed